iag-geo/bootleaf/README.md

 - `title` : displayed in the header of the browser
 - `start` : used to set the inital map extent, and other Leaflet [initiation parameters](http://leafletjs.com/reference-1.0.2.html#map-factory)
 - `about` : displayed in the map's About panel
-- `bing_key` : a license key to use Bing Maps basemap tiles
+- `bing_key` : a license key to use [Bing Maps basemap tiles](https://msdn.microsoft.com/en-us/library/ff428642.aspx)
+- `mapboxKey` : a license key to use [MapBox basemap tiles](https://www.mapbox.com/help/how-access-tokens-work/)
 - `controls` : used to configure individual map controls.
 If a control is commented out, it will not be shown.
 Valid positions are *topleft*, *topright*, *bottomleft*, *bottomright*
 	- `zoom` : specify the location of the zoom in/out buttons
 	- `leafletGeocoder` : configure the [geocoder](https://github.com/perliedman/leaflet-control-geocoder)